It is logical and sensible to ask this question. How long does coronavirus (covid-19) live / survive on surfaces?

 Most surfaces at risk will be in places where lots of people are in and out.

 I’m not too concerned about amazon packages, UPS, FedEx deliveries.
 Or even the US mail.
+Although one might take precautions by setting aside your cardboard boxes and mail for several days before going through it.
+That’s what I am currently doing as of this update.

 What’s potentially worse in any of these places will be the handles on the carts / carriages / baskets.
 USE THE DISINFECTANT WIPES THAT ALL OF THESE PLACES (SHOULD) HAVE AT THE CARRIAGE LOCATION.
 I do, every single time.